What’s Going Around: Blisters, COVID, strep throat

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing upper respiratory illnesses, asthma attacks and stomach bugs.
+(WHTM) — WellSpan Pediatric Medicine Physicians across the Midstate are seeing upper respiratory illnesses, asthma attacks, and stomach bugs.

 They are still seeing some COVID cases.
 They noticed a consistent increase in strep throat cases and a lot of allergies.